rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint3/RSS-ECOMM-3_19.md

-### Implement Routing and Browser Navigation for Catalog and Product Detail Pages (20 points)
+### Issue RSS-ECOMM-3_19: Implement Routing and Browser Navigation for Catalog and Product Detail Pages (25 points)

 #### Description